Curriculum pathway – Explorers

 Characteristics of learners:

-• For pupils with complex learning needs and who are not yet developmentally ready for the Bridge pathway.
+• For pupils with complex learning needs and who are not yet developmentally ready for the discover pathway.

 • Pupils may be non-speaking or at the single, two-word communication.